kkm24132/DataScience_NLP/README.md

-# Focus_NLP
+## NLP (Natural Language Processing)

-Natural Language Processing related fundamentals and learning path
+This repository captures some fundamentals from learning perspective and recommended timeline, content